 At Cooperstown Environmental, due diligence and ASTM Phase I environmental site assessments (ESAs) are a fundamental part of our toolkit.
 We routinely screen properties to analyze the risks involved on behalf of buyers, sellers, and lenders.
 We develop an appropriate ESA scope that is based on property history and provides the information you need to close the deal.
 In addition, should we find actionable environmental conditions, we have the credentials and expertise to see the project through, including on-staff LSPs and PEs.
 And if your property is eligible for a Brownfields Tax Credit, we’re your best option with that as well.
 Truly full-spectrum services!

-You might say we get the gold medal when it comes to red tape.
 We not only speak the language of government regulations, we also know what it takes to meet the requirements they set – all while helping you improve performance with regard to environmental goals.

 When it comes to the environment, it’s not enough just to make things better.
 The key is to make sure they stay that way.
 Cooperstown Environmental is committed to creating and expanding programs that promote sustainability.

 Our focus is on waste minimization, recycling, energy reduction, and LEED-certified building construction.
 We can track and calculate greenhouse gas emissions such as those generated from electricity usage, fuel consumption, and waste disposal.
 And we provide robust solar energy development services and can shepherd you through the entire process, from identifying viable sites and conducting feasibility studies to negotiating Power Purchase Agreements (PPAs), overseeing the installation of photovoltaic panels, and registering the system with the Massachusetts Department of Energy Resources on your behalf.